MicrosoftDocs/customer-insights/ci-docs/audience-insights/segments.md

 # Create and manage segments

-The segmentation capability in Dynamics 365 Customer Insights enables you to group your customers based on demographic, transactional, or behavioral attributes.
+Segments let you group your customers based on demographic, transactional, or behavioral attributes.
 You can use segments to target promotional campaigns, sales activities, and customer support actions to achieve your business goals.

 You can define complex filters around the Customer Profile entity and its related entities.
 Each segment, after processing, creates a set of customer records that you can export and take action on.

-Unless stated otherwise, all segments in Customer Insights are **Dynamic segments**, which are refreshed on a recurring schedule.
+Unless stated otherwise, all segments are **Dynamic segments**, which are refreshed on a recurring schedule.

-The following example illustrates the depth of the Customer Insights segmentation capability.
+The following example illustrates the segmentation capability.
 We've defined a segment for customers who ordered at least $500 of goods in the last 90 days *and* who were involved in a customer service call that got escalated.

 > [!div class="mx-imgBorder"]
 > ![Multiple groups](media/segmentation-group1-2.png "Multiple groups")

 ## Create a new segment

-Segments are managed on the **Segments** page in Customer Insights.
+Segments are managed on the **Segments** page.

-1. Go to the **Segments** page in Customer Insights.
+1. In audience insights, go to the **Segments** page.

 2. Select **New** > **Blank segment**.